Chapter 12 Introduction to Excel

 Merging Cells and Unmerge a Cell

 Merging cells means multiple cells are used to create one cell.
-Merging options available in Excel include:
+Merging options available in Excel are as follows:

 To unmerge a cell: Select the cell.
-Click the Home tab and select Merge & Center command in the Alignment group (see Figure 14C).
+Click the Home tab and select Merge & Center command in the Alignment group (Figure 14C).
 Select Unmerge Cells.

 Learning Activities